armadillu/ofxProgressiveTextureLoad/readme.md

 [demo video](http://youtu.be/aQISt4ruskA)

-Requires ofxOpenCV for image resizing, example uses ofxPlotHistory and ofxTimeMeasurements to track performance, but they are not necessary.
+Requires ofxOpenCV for image resizing, example uses ofxHistoryPlot and ofxTimeMeasurements to track performance, but they are not necessary.

 License